We Are Wellness offers a balanced approach to health and wellbeing in urban Leeds, with classes, therapies, retreat experiences and more.

 Health and fitness has definitely been having a bit of a moment recently.
 Fad diets abound, and it’s nigh on impossible to scroll idly through your Instagram feed without being confronted with dozens of guilt-inducing posts showing gym bunnies in various states of physical perfection.
-Take heart, though – Leeds’ fabulous offering gives you the chance to try out exercise like yoga and pilates in a welcoming, social environment smack-bang on your doorstep.
+Take heart, though – Leeds’ independent yoga and wellness centre We Are Wellness is taking the wellness industry on, by creating a supportive community where everyone feels welcome.

-We Are Wellness opened at the start of January 2016, and in its 2 year life so far has made big waves.
-This urban sanctuary is based at the majestic Hilton Court in Hyde Park, working on an ethos of making wellbeing holistic, social and inclusive for people from all walks of life – or, in their words: ‘Yoga, fitness, therapies […] and a feeling of being part of something with friendship and fun!’.
+We Are Wellness opened in January 2016, and in its two and a half year life so far has made big waves.
+This urban sanctuary is based at the majestic Hilton Court in Headingley, working on an ethos of making wellbeing holistic, social and inclusive for people from all walks of life – or, in their words: ‘Yoga, fitness, therapies […] and a feeling of being part of something with friendship and fun!’.

-The brainchild of accomplished yogi Helena Byles and savvy business owner Stephanie Green, We Are Wellness pulls together several fitness disciplines taught by expert instructors, all housed in a tranquil setting that allows newbies and old hands alike to stretch, strengthen and relax in peace.
+The brainchild of accomplished yogi Helena Byles and savvy business owner Stephanie Green, We Are Wellness pulls together several fitness disciplines taught by expert instructors, a fantastically wide range of therapies, and beautiful rentable spaces all in a tranquil setting.
 As someone who practises and loves yoga (but definitely feels the shame of being unable to hold a good pigeon pose), this sounded too good to miss.

-I met Stephanie in between classes to find out what’s driving this venture, and on arriving was gobsmacked by the imposing building that’s home to the We Are Wellness studios.
-Ornate floor tiles, intricate mouldings and an impressive stained glass cupola provide a really luxurious surround for the peaceful yoga room, and busy Otley Road seems miles away at the end of a green garden (still a work in progress, but will be lovely – outdoor sessions are planned for the summer, I’m told).
+I met Stephanie to find out what’s driving this venture, and on arriving was gobsmacked by the mansion that’s home to this wellness centre.
+Ornate floor tiles, intricate mouldings and an impressive stained glass cupola provide a really luxurious surround for the peaceful studios and therapy rooms, and busy Otley Road seems miles away at the end of a green garden.

 Achieve Your Goals

-The positivity is palpable at We Are Wellness, and for this fitness part-timer the studio is a really exciting opportunity to get involved and support an up-and-coming Leeds business with some serious wellbeing credentials.
-If you’ve been thinking of trying your hand at yoga, pilates or ticking off some personal goals, I say there’s no time like the present.
-Check them out – I can almost guarantee you’ll find a class that suits you, and it could well be the start of something beautiful!
+The positivity is palpable at We Are Wellness, and for this fitness part-timer the studio is a really exciting opportunity to get involved and support a growing Leeds business with some serious wellbeing credentials and an aim to make a difference.
+If you’ve been thinking of trying your hand at a yoga or pilates class, tackling a physical or mental wellness issue, moving towards personal goals, or just getting a pamper, I say there’s no time like the present.
+Check them out – I can almost guarantee you’ll find a service that suits you, and it could well be the start of something beautiful!